WoW: TBC Classic – stats, AoE damage – that’s changing

 • 39.4 resilience rating = 1 percent resilience = 1 percent lower chance of being critically hit / 2.2 percent lower crit damage / 1 percent lower damage from players (DoTs are also affected as of patch 2.2) / 2.2 percent lower Amount of mana drained (as of patch 2.4)

-Note that you can also use Resilience as a tank in PvE to make yourself immune to critical hits.
+Note that you can also use Resilience as a in PvE to make yourself immune to critical hits.

 Important limits in TBC